∞ generated and posted on 2016.09.28 ∞

 Fourth, and finally, phages are hugely numerous and hugely diverse.
 Therefore the "discovery" of novel phages with novel activities (especially novel spectra of activity) is very simple, often involving little more than a short trip down to a local sewage treatment plant for a sampling of untreated influent (don't worry, not only is this a standard procedure in microbiology, but the phages are fully separated from the rest of the components of sewage well before they are turned into a product).
 With modern sequencing technology along with bioinformatics (the analysis of the genes of organisms) even full phage genetic characterization can be a relatively trivial endeavor.

 Concluding remarks (return to top of article)

 Phages are natural, ubiquitous, in most circumstances harmless, and relatively easy to thoroughly characterize.
 They have the useful property of being able to kill bacteria that we don't like or want, plus have been used in this regard for going on one-hundred years.
 With the potential to become a technology of first resort in the humanity's ongoing battle against infectious disease, it is just a matter of time before the term "phage" becomes a household word.

-I have additional writings that can be viewed as introductions to what phages are all about, including an Encyclopedia of Microbiology entry (Hyman and Abedon, 2009) and the introductory chapter to my 2008 book on Bacteriophage Ecology (see link, below), and both as listed in my CV.
+I have additional writings that can be viewed as introductions to what phages are all about, including Encyclopedia of Microbiology and Reference Module in Biomedical Research entries (Hyman and Abedon, 2009, and as updated for 2015, respectively) along with the introductory chapter to my 2008 book on Bacteriophage Ecology (see link, below), both as listed in my CV.
 If you are interested in these or other publications on phages, please write to me.